crookedneighbor/markdown-it-link-attributes/README.md

 blueResult; // <a href="relative/link/with/blue/in/the/name" class="link-that-contains-the-word-blue">blue</a>
 ```

-If multiple patterns match, the first configuration to match will be used.
+If multiple matcher functions return true, the first configuration to match will be used.

 ```js
 // This matches both the "starts with http or https" rule and the "contains the word blue" rule.